Understanding Tokenomics: Models, Examples, and a Closer Look at Game Economies

 On the other hand, you can choose an inflationary tokenomics model when building tokenomics for your crypto game.
 In this case, tokens will only increase in supply, but certain mechanics will help you limit inflation or even create a deflationary system.
-Good examples of such a crypto tokenomics model are Ethereum, Polkadot, and Dogecoin, which don’t have the maximum token supply.
+Good examples of such a crypto tokenomics model are Ethereum, Polkadot, and Polygon, which don’t have the maximum token supply.

 Read Also: How to Launch a Project on Polkadot

 There are several types of deflationary and inflationary tokenomics models, including the ones that maintain certain features of both.
 Here is a brief list of the key models of crypto gaming tokenomics:

 - Basic deflationary model (BTC, XRP, SOL) – The project releases a fixed number of tokens at a token generation event.
 Such a limited supply naturally creates demand, driving investors to purchase.

 - Buyback and burn (BNB) – The project buys tokens back from holders and burns them, removing them from the supply and balancing the economy.

 - Burn on transaction (SAFEMOON) – The protocol creates a special tax on transactions that is written in its smart contract.
 It burns the tax, removing it from the total supply, or distributes it among token holders.